 To reheat just thaw in the fridge the night before, or place in the oven frozen and allow it to cook till warmed all the way through.
 Just cover with aluminum foil to help to prevent it from drying out.

-What to Pair With Spaghetti Squash Casserole with Chicken
+What to Pair With Chicken Casserole

 Feel free to eat this casserole alone, or pair with a green salad, steamed or roasted vegetables.
 Or if you are a fan of cloud bread that is a keto friendly bread option that you could use to lather up the leftover sauce on the plate.

 As you can see this recipe is so simple to make!
 You have an incredible dinner to serve family or guests.
 The pink sauce elevates the flavor, and leaves you wanting one more bite!
 Give this recipe a try; you won’t be sorry!